West of Scotland Women's Bowling Association

 PAIRS:

-Each Club shall be represented by two players who must be members of the Ladies’ Section The players who play in the first tie constitute the “Official Pair” and must keep the same position in future rounds.
+Each Club shall be represented by two players who must be members of the Ladies’ Section.
+The players who play in the first tie constitute the “Official Pairs” unless a substitute is required then these positions can be altered.

 TWO BOWL PAIRS:

 Each Club shall be represented by two players, who must be members of the Ladies’ Section.
-The players who play in the first tie constitute the “Official Pair” and must keep the same position in future rounds.
+The players who play in the first tie constitute the “Official Pairs” unless a substitute is required then these positions can be altered.

 TRIPLES:

 Each Club shall be represented by three players who must be members of the Ladies’ Section.
-The players who play in the first tie constitute the “Official Triple” and must keep the same position in future rounds.
+The players who play in the first tie constitute the “Official Triples” unless a substitute is required then these positions can be altered.

 FOURS: